jravetch/blinkinlabs.github.io/README.md

 # TODOs

 * Put images on an asset host like S3 instead of keeping them in the git repo.
-* Fix pagination on `/blog/`.
-It is broken because we store things wrong.
 * The main BlinkyTape page should get some love in the form of fancy styling and images instead of acting like a long form content page.
-* Lots of old projects should be moved to the blog section.
 * ???